Applying for Public Assistance

 What happens next?

 You should do your best to attend your appointment.
-If you cannot make your appointment you should tell DSS as soon as you can and ask to reschedule.
-If you do not attend your appointment, DSS could deny your application.
+If you cannot make your appointment, you should tell DSS as soon as you can and ask to reschedule.
+If you reschedule, make a note of the time, date, and the name of the representative you spoke with.
+If you do not attend your appointment or miss their telephone call, DSS could deny your application.

 At your appointment you will be interviewed by a DSS worker.
 During this interview the worker should: